-Recommendations for importation from countries or zones considered infected with VS for in vivo derived embryos of ruminants, swine and horses b. were subjected to a diagnostic test for VS, with negative results, within the 21 days prior to embryo collection;
+Recommendations for importation from countries or zones considered infected with VS for in vivo derived embryos of ruminants, swine and horses

 Veterinary Authorities should require the presentation of an international veterinary certificate attesting that:

 - 1. the donor females: - a. were kept for the 21 days prior to, and during, collection in an establishment where no case of VS was reported during that period;